omkaracharya/AgileBot/Design/Design.md

 ### Use case 2: Status Updating

 **1. Preconditions**
-* User must have commits with the description in the system.
+* Engineers must have commits with the description in the system.
 * Bot should have read access to user commits.
 * Teams with user information and roles.

 **2. Main Flow**
    The user will request for a `status update` and provide the standup/team id [S1].
 The bot will provide possible status updates based on commit logs and the user confirms [S2].
-Bot posts user's status update to standup/team channel [S3].
+Bot posts user's status update to standup/team channel [S3]

 **3. Subflows**

-    [S1] Provide list of attendees
+    [S1] Provide list of dates
-    [S2] Provide possible meeting times
-    [S3] Create a meeting
+    [S2] Verify the git commits returned by AgileBot
-    [S4] Post the link
+    [S3] Post the link

 **4. Alternative Flows**